+First trimester morning sickness is no joke.
 As I type this out, my body remembers what it felt like to simultaneously feel like throwing up and eating a giant cheeseburger with a little acid reflux thrown on top.
-At times I wondered how I’d survive that first trimester morning sickness, but these pregnancy must-haves for first trimester were so helpful.
+At times I wondered how I’d survive that first trimester morning sickness, but these first trimester must haves definitely helped.

 Nausea, exhaustion, back pain.
 These are just some of the lovely symptoms of pregnancy.
 The first trimester can be brutal, and I know from experience!
 While writing this I officially crossed into the second trimester of my second pregnancy and I wanted to share with you my first trimester survival list.
 The items that were essential to me making it through the last 12 weeks with my sanity marginally in tact.